-- 1. timely information to the public; - 2. timely public notice of meetings, workshops and advisory committee appointments; - 3. full public access to key decisions; and - 4. support early and continuing involvement of the public in developing transportation plans and transportation improvement programs. - Note: See Appendix A for the Federal and State Requirements that govern public involvement in the transportation development and improvement process.
+- 1. timely information to the public; - 2. timely public notice of meetings, workshops and advisory committee appointments; - 3. full public access to key decisions; and - 4. support early and continuing involvement of the public in developing transportation plans and transportation improvement programs.

+Note: See Appendix A for the following requirements that govern public involvement in the transportation development and improvement process: